ethereum/ethereum-org-website/src/content/developers/docs/ethereum-stack/index.md

 At the top level of the stack are user-facing applications.
 These are the standard applications you regularly use and build today: primarily web and mobile apps.

-The way you develop these user interfaces remain essentially unchanged.
+The way you develop these user interfaces remains essentially unchanged.
 Often users will not need to know the application they're using is built using a blockchain.

 ## Ready to choose your stack? {#ready-to-choose-your-stack}